 Seasonal Depression, or Fighting the Winter Blues

 I've been fighting a bit of seasonal depression.
 The cold weather hits, leaves start to fall, and I just want to hunker down with a mug of something warm.
 Since it's hard for me to write at the moment, I'm interrupting my ABC blog series again for a brief PSA on winter or seasonal depression, and what you can do to help cope with the dark winter months.
-Some affiliate links are included for convenience.

 Although it's not overly common throughout the world, seasonal depression occurs most in women aged 20-30 and the further you are from the equator, the more likely it can become.
 There is even a name for it!
 Seasonal depression is clinically recognized as SAD, or seasonal affective disorder.
 It's interesting to note that the more time you spend outdoors in the summer, the less likely it is that seasonal depression will affect you.
 The sunlight you absorb during the summer months can help carry you through the winter.

 Rather than the symptoms of clinical depression such as mood changes, feeling hopeless, or constantly agitated, usually seasonal affective disorder symptoms are a little less severe, including: